Morehouse College president starts freshman year in dorm

 ATLANTA – The president of Morehouse College is tackling his freshman year in an unusual way.

-David Thomas was planning to move into a dormitory Tuesday for two days to get a small taste of what life is like as a first-year student of the historically black men's college in Atlanta.
+David Thomas — the first leader in 50 years who isn't an alumnus — planned to move into a cramped dormitory room Tuesday for two days to get a taste of what life is like for a first-year student of the prestigious historically black school in Atlanta.

+"It will give me some perspective on what college is like for students and what is on their minds," Thomas said, hours before his scheduled move-in.

-Thomas is the first Morehouse president in more than 50 years who isn't an alumnus of the college.
-He wanted to attend Morehouse after graduating from high school but couldn't afford the tuition.
+Thomas wanted to attend Morehouse when he graduated from high school, but he couldn't afford the tuition.
 Instead, he went to Yale University, where he received multiple degrees.

-Thomas has served as president since January but is now embarking on his first full academic year.
-He came to Morehouse with 30 years of higher education experience, including a 20-year career at Harvard University.
+Morehouse is a natural fit for Thomas, who arrived here with 30 years of higher education experience, including a 20-year career at Harvard University.
+He actually began serving as president in January, but 2018-2019 will be his first full academic year.

+While his visit will be short, he's hoping it will tune him in to the needs of students and ultimately enable him to help enrich their college experience.

+In 2016, Morehouse implemented a policy that requires students to live on campus for three years.
+Dorm living costs more than $10,000 per academic year, in addition to the school's yearly $26,742 tuition.
+The policy was introduced by former President John S. Wilson Jr., who was ousted by the board of trustees in January 2017.